Installing packages in Ubuntu's live environment

 This is no problem, but I'm using a Belgian keyboard layout.
 Although I have learned writing qwerty on an azerty keyboard, I thought it would be easier to change the keyboard layout.

-I never remember the right syntax for setxkbmap, so I just started the graphical installer and went through the first steps until I had changed the keyboard layout.
+, so I just started the graphical installer and went through the first steps until I had changed the keyboard layout.

-Then I opened a terminal, set a password for the ubuntu user and installed the OpenSSH server:
+Then I opened a terminal, set a password for the ubuntu

-ubuntu@ubuntu:~$ sudo apt install --yes openssh-server
+ubuntu@ubuntu:~$ passwd ubuntu@ubuntu:~$ sudo apt update ubuntu@ubuntu:~$ sudo apt install --yes openssh-server

 Uh-oh, the installation finished with an error.
-I investigated with sudo journalctl -xe:
+I investigated with sudo journalctl -xe

-Jul 13 08:48:51 ubuntu systemd[1]: ssh.service: Control process exited, code=exited, status=1/FAILURE
+Jul 13 08:48:51 ubuntu sshd[9072]: /etc/ssh/sshd_config: No such file or directory Jul 13 08:48:51 ubuntu systemd[1]: ssh.service: Control process exited, code=exited, status=1/FAILURE

 I was puzzled: why would this basic configuration file not be created?
 OK, I thought, let's just create the file and restart the OpenSSH server: